nolus-protocol/nolus-money-market/README.md

   mnemonic: ""
 ```

-* The new key needs some tockens for the deployment
+* The new key needs some tokens for the deployment

-When scripts/init-local-network.sh is started it creates two acconts.
-One of them is the "treasury" account \
+When scripts/init-local-network.sh is started it creates two accounts.
+One of them is the "treasury" account.

-To find the address of the treasury account, run the folloing command:
+To find the address of the treasury account, run the following command:

 ```sh
 nolusd keys show -a treasury
 > nolus122f36dx292yy72253ufkt2g8rzheml2pkcfckl
 ```

-Use the treasury address to send tockens to the new "wallet" account
+Use the treasury address to send tokens to the new "wallet" account.

 ```sh
 nolusd query bank total $NODE